stealjs/rfcs/README.md

+# DEPRECATED

+This repository is no longer used.
+It remains here as an archive of past activity.

 # Steal RFCs

 A place to discuss project-level changes to Steal and request new features that don't fit in any particular repository.